-This recent work, Life on the Edge, reflects my feelings about the uncertainty that permeated nearly all aspects of the years 2020 and 2021, so far.
-Now completed, the gull is deigned to be hung at an angle, from the ceiling.
+This recent work, Life on the Edge, reflects my feelings about the uncertainty that permeated nearly all aspects of the early Covid years (2020-21).
+The completed gull was designed to be hung at an angle, from the ceiling.
 I am honored that this work was acquired by a Board Member of the Museum of Art & Design in New York City.

-The Life on the Edge theme is represented by a realistically-sized gull who, with spread wings, coasts out from a wave-lapped, sandy shore to wend its way over the waters of the ocean.
+The Life on the Edge theme is represented by a life-sized gull who, with spread wings, coasts out from a wave-lapped, sandy shore to wend its way over the ocean waters.
 When viewed from below, the bird’s appearance is intended to give a sense of gazing upward at distant, wind-blown cirrus clouds.
 (There’s nothing wrong with a little escapism, is there?)

 View Gull sculpture in flight.